Ezekiel-H/personal_site/content/presentation/Project_TARR/index.md

 - How I can fail, learn and pivot.

 A final point is maybe where is Vend going?
-When you consider the likes of Booking, Uber, Amazon all applying for payment service licenses the impact of owning that payment flow has immense benfits at scale.
+When you consider the likes of Booking, Uber, Amazon all applying for payment service licenses the impact of owning that payment flow has immense benefits at scale.

-So where is Vend going?
 One big risk I see is  [Stripe](https://stripe.com/nz/terminal?utm_campaign=paid_generic-NZ_Search_Category_Terminal-12762805561&utm_medium=cpc&utm_source=google&ad_content=514924567826&utm_term=kwd-869085600&utm_matchtype=b&utm_adposition=&utm_device=c&gclid=Cj0KCQjwvr6EBhDOARIsAPpqUPFH62E8GZfgt6psLQrLS9o2eiVmW6MIMkn_WXbHQd4qbrt8ycsI5LAaAga-EALw_wcB) a payments first pos provider.